steve3535/gitlab-university/day-1/1-inroduction.md

 ## Labs access
 - Go to https://srv1.thelinuxlabs.com
 - Select github as authentication method
+  * if asked, authorize gitlab-self-hosted (steve3535)
 - Username: devops
 - Enter your **private key** and your passphrase
 - Once logged in, ssh into your environment: `ssh -p 22XX localhost`